-5 Acquisition and improvement costs for All-Accessible Park are subject to change as more detailed information becomes available.
+&lt;sup>5 Acquisition and improvement costs for All-Accessible Park are subject to change as more detailed information becomes available.

-- n Installation of landscape plant materials - n Use of the park for passive recreation pursuits. - n Linkage of the park to the Milwaukee County recreation corridor/trail (see Map 7.1).
+- period.
+Some of these park benches and picnic tables may be permanently anchored. - Installation of landscape plant materials - Use of the park for passive recreation pursuits. - Linkage of the park to the Milwaukee County recreation corridor/trail (see Map 7.1).